Smaller and More Flexible Cuckoo Filters: Introduction

-\newparagraph{Probabilistic filters} are space efficient data structures for approximate fast set membership queries.
-They have many practical applications, such as for database systems \cite{metwally_duplicate_2005}, networks \cite{geravand_bloom_2013,mitzenmacher_network_2004}, storage systems \cite{luo_lsm-based_2020} and sequence analysis in computational biology \cite{holley_bloom_2016, lemane_kmtricks_2022, medina_bloom_2023}.
 A probabilistic filter represents a set $K$ of keys from a key universe $\mathcal{U}$ and supports at least two operations: (1) inserting a key, and (2) querying if a key is contained in the set.
-Instead of storing an exact representation of the set~$K$, the keys are fuzzily represented in a way that queries for keys that were inserted into the filter are always correctly answered (no false negative results).
+Instead of storing an exact representation of the set~$K$, the keys are fuzzily represented in such a way that queries for keys that were inserted into the filter are always correctly answered (no false negative results).
 Queries about keys that were not inserted are correctly answered most of the time, but sometimes incorrectly positively.
 The probability of obtaining a false positive answer is called the false positive rate (FPR).
 The FPR is controlled by the user and related to the space requirements of the filter.
 To represent an arbitrary set of keys $K$ with cardinality $|K|=n$ with an FPR of $\eps = 2^{-k}$, the theoretically optimal space requirement is $nk$ bits.
 Practical implementations of filters need $Cnk$ bits with an overhead factor $C > 1$ that differs between filter types.
-Different filter types try to achieve small $C$ and fast insertion and query times; often with different trade-offs between space and time efficiency.
-In addition, some filter variations support additional operations, such as deletion of keys (dynamic filters) \cite{fan_cuckoo_2014, geil_quotient_2018,vqf_pandey}{}, counting the number of times a key was inserted (counting filters) \cite{fan_summary_2000,pandey_general-purpose_2017}{}, or even storing arbitrary values with the keys (probabilistic key-value stores) \cite{wood_improved_2019}{}.
-Other variants optimize the space requirements for a fixed set of keys, where the complete set of keys has to be known before filter construction starts (static filters) \cite{graf_xor_2020,graf_binary_2022,dillinger_fast_2022}{}.
+Different filter types try to achieve small overhead $C$ and fast insertion and query times, often with different trade-offs between space and time efficiency.
+In addition, some filter variations support additional operations, such as deletion of keys (dynamic filters) \cite{fan_cuckoo_2014, geil_quotient_2018,vqf_pandey}, counting the number of times a key was inserted (counting filters) \cite{fan_summary_2000,pandey_general-purpose_2017}, or even storing arbitrary values with the keys (probabilistic key-value stores) \cite{wood_improved_2019}.
+Other variants optimize the space requirements for a fixed set of keys, where the complete set of keys has to be known before filter construction starts (static filters) \cite{graf_xor_2020,graf_binary_2022,dillinger_fast_2022}.
+Subsequently, we give a brief overview of some common filters.